 - 2 medium red onions, peeled and diced

-- 1 head garlic, top cut off
+- 1 head garlic, top cut off, but skins left on

 - 1 cup pancetta or bacon, diced